DataONEorg/d1_python/d1_mn_generic/doc/source/setup-local-testing.rst

 ---------------------------------

-GMN automatically assigns create, update and delete permissions to its own client side certificate, so object creation can now be tested.
+GMN automatically assigns create, update and delete permissions to its own client side certificate, so using GMN's client side certificate is a convenient way of creating an authenticated connection that can be used for creating objects on the node.

   If necessary, exit the CLI::